 - Monitor and evaluate publicly funded programs to ensure effectiveness.

-- Target at-risk communities and/or high-risk populations.
+- Target vulnerable communities and/or high-risk populations.

 - Invest enough money to reach all eligible families.